 To receive the protections under the public interest disclosures system, you must disclose information that you honestly believe shows, or tends to show, the wrongdoing that you allege.

 You must also have reasonable grounds for your belief.
 So think about what documents or other evidence may support your version of events.
 Provide any evidence you have, or information about where evidence can be found, in support of your report.

 It is important that the information you provide is clear, accurate and factual.
 If you have documents to support your allegations, try to make them available.
 This will help the organisation focus on the real issues and fix real problems.

 Avoid speculation or emotive language: it is likely to divert attention from the real issues.

 You should not investigate the matter yourself as this could hinder any future official investigation.
 Also do not do anything illegal to find evidence.

 You can report serious wrongdoing to the principal officer in your organisation.
 This may be your Secretary, Chief Executive or General Manager.
 Your organisation is required by law to have an internal reporting policy that tells you who else you can make a disclosure to.
 If it doesn’t, or if you have reasons to doubt your organisation’s capacity to do something about the wrongdoing you have observed, you can report wrongdoing to an investigating authority:

 - serious maladministration to the NSW Ombudsman

-- corrupt conduct to the Independent Commission Against Corruption (ICAC)
+- corrupt conduct by a public official to the Independent Commission Against Corruption (ICAC)

 - serious and substantial waste to the NSW Auditor General

-- concerns about the government information system to the Office of Information Commissioner NSW
+- government information contravention to the Information Commissioner NSW

 - serious wrongdoing in a council (of any of the above categories) to the Office of Local Government

-- serious wrongdoing by a police officer (of any of the above categories) to the Police Integrity Commission
+- serious wrongdoing by a police officer (of any of the above categories) to the Law Enforcement Conduct Commission (LECC).